CallMiner Product Innovation Series: June 2023

 Machines use pattern recognition to identify similarities in data sets.
 Once identified, the data is categorized for future use in identifying similarities in more diverse data sets.
 The algorithm that is used colors the results derived from the data, and different algorithms may prove more or less effective at certain tasks.

-Algorithms represent a deep and detailed topic in the field of AI that extends beyond the scope of this article, but we will touch on a few noteworthy examples below:
+Algorithms represent a deep and detailed topic in the field of AI that extends beyond the scope of this article, but we will touch on a few noteworthy artificial intelligence and machine learning examples below:

 As call center goals and industry trends lead to narrower niches, the importance of both human and AI skill sets has been heightened.
 However, although AI plays a supportive role for call center agents, the agents themselves may also be important for further development of call center AI.